calebCrackle/tbpub-blockexplorer/README.md

 __price__ (Optional) The amount of BTC that will be destroyed to publish the __URI__, the minimum and default cost is 10,000 Satoshis

+Creates and sendsa tbPUB Transaction that contains a URI to a Root Node.

 #### broadcastbook __book__ __price__
 __book__ (Required) A JSON Array of tbPUB Pages

 __price__ (Optinal) The amount of BTC that will be destroyed to publish the __book__, the minimum and deafult cost is 1 Satoshi Per byte in the data fields of the __book__

+Creates and sends a tbPUB Transaction that contains the hash of the Book.

+#### listbooks

+Lists all the valid discovered books.

+#### listpages

+Lists all the valid discoverd pages.

 ### Running the TBI